 Competence, friendliness and an organized office may be important to one person while another may just want the cheapest prices possible.
 At the very least, the doctor should be affiliated with the American Optometric Association (AOA).
 This organization ensures that its doctors follow regulated, professional standards.

 Opticians are specialized health care practitioners who design, fit and repair lenses and glasses.
 They may also instruct patients on how to properly use contact lenses.
 They are not eye doctors.
 They are typically educated in technical schools or as an apprentice of an experienced optician.

 Optometrists are eye care professionals who diagnose and treat vision problems and diseases through the use of low vision aids, medication, vision therapy, contacts and glasses.
-In most cases, they are not licensed to perform eye surgery.
+In most cases, they are not licensed to perform surgery.
 Their education consists of four years of optometry school after getting a college degree to become a Doctor of Optometry (OD).

 Regular tests save you money by detecting and preventing problems that would have caused major problems if they were not taken care of.
-Many individuals have saved their vision by having issues detected early on during a routine eye examination.
+Many individuals have saved their eyesight by having issues detected early on during a routine examination.
 It is better to pay a little now than a lot later.